Close Menu

 What is the definition of backbiting in Islam?

-The definition of backbiting in Islam was given to us by the prophet (peace and blessings be upon him) when he said to his companions:
+The definition of backbiting in Islam was given to us by the Prophet (peace and blessings be upon him) when he said to his companions:

 Do you know what backbiting is?’ they replied: ‘Allah and his Messenger know best’ He (peace and blessings be upon him) said: ‘It is saying something about your brother which he would dislike’.